 I graduated from the University of Melbourne in 2010 with an Honours Thesis in Creative Writing, for which I won a R.G.
 Wilson Scholarship.

-My debut book of essays, Things That Helped, is slated to come out in early 2017 with Scribe.
+My debut book of essays, Things That Helped, is out now with Scribe in Australia and the UK, and FSG Originals in America.
 Based on my experience of extreme and debilitating postpartum depression, the essays each take as object at their centre, and examine how imbued or embodied narratives can help when navigating your way through and out of illness.

 For any queries, please get touch at jess . friedmann @ gmail . com, or contact my agent, Grace Heifetz, at Curtis Brown.